Barnegat Light, New Jersey: Local government

 Barnegat Light is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 The mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Barnegat Light is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2025, the mayor of Barnegat Light is Republican Kirk O. Larson Sr., whose term of office ends December 31, 2026.
-Members of the Borough Council are Council President Michael W. Spark (R, 2027), Mary Ellen Foley (R, 2026), James M. Gutowski (R, 2025), Frank F. Mikuletzky Jr. (R, 2025), Dorothy F. Reynolds (R, 2026) and Edwin Wellington Jr. (R, 2027).
+As of 2026, the mayor of Barnegat Light is Republican Edwin Wellington Jr., who was appointed to serve a term of office ending December 31, 2026.
+Members of the Borough Council are Council President Michael W. Spark (R, 2027), Mary Ellen Foley (R, 2026), James M. Gutowski (R, 2028), Barry Mescolotto (R, 2028), Dorothy F. Reynolds (R, 2026) and Joseph Saburn (R, appointed to term expiring in 2027).

+In October 2025, Ed Wellington took office as mayor for the term ending December 2026 to fill the seat that became vacant following the death of Kirk O. Larson the previous month.ref>Oglesby, Amanda.
+"Barnegat Light mourns sudden death of town's mayor of the people", Asbury Park Press, September 3, 2025.
+Accessed March 31, 2026.
+"This close-knit community was rocked Labor Day weekend when longtime Mayor Kirk O. Larson, who had led the borough for nearly 30 years, passed away suddenly, friends and municipal officials said.
+Larson, 71, was a month shy of three decades serving as Barnegat Light's mayor, said Councilman Ed Wellington."
+Later that month, Joseph Saburn was appointed to fill Wellington's council seat expiring in December 2027; he will serve in an interim basis until the November 2026 general election, when voters will select a candidate to fill the balance of the term of office.

 The borough council selected Edwin Wellington Jr. in October 2013 to fill the vacant seat of Dave Bossi expiring in 2015.
 Wellington served on an interim basis until the November 2014 general election, when voters choose him to serve the balance of the term through December 2015.